Dentures Q & A

-At the final appointment, Dr. Choi precisely adjusts and places the completed dentures, ensuring a natural and comfortable fit.
+At the final appointment, Dr. Lee precisely adjusts and places the completed dentures, ensuring a natural and comfortable fit.

 After getting dentures, it’s normal to experience increased saliva flow, some soreness, and possible speech and chewing difficulty.
 However, this subsides as your muscles and tissues adjust to the new dentures.

-Dr. Choi provides care instructions for your new dentures.
+Dr. Lee provides care instructions for your new dentures.
 Proper cleaning, good oral hygiene, and regular dental visits will aid in the life of your new dentures.